Dosing and

 the ENTYVIO Pen in the Instructions For Use section of

-Watch the SC injection dosing and administration video
+Watch the ENTYVIO Pen dosing and administration video

 ENTYVIO Dosing and Administration Subcutaneous Injection Instructional Video

-For adult patients with moderately to severely active ulcerative colitis (UC) when other therapies have not worked well enough or cannot be tolerated.
+For adults with moderately to severely active ulcerative colitis (UC) or Crohn's disease (CD).

 IMPORTANT SAFETY INFORMATION